 The problem may include other elements if it does not involve the TPM module.
 A critical consideration is the Outlook data files.
 Outlook is directly connected to the Windows computer, so email clients save data in files.
 These files, if corrupted, can cause similar problems and make Outlook inaccessible.
 To answer this issue, you need a complete repair tool that answers your concerns.

 Wondershare Repairit for Email is one such platform designed for this purpose.
 It provides users with a system that makes operations easy.
 While it supports both Windows and Mac systems, it is quite optimized.
 Furthermore, you can repair your PST and OST files under the same platform.
 This is one of the most highlighting features of this tool.
 If you are considering fixing your data files across Windows, you should try this tool.

 Repair damaged PST & OST Files in Outlook in all Email corruption scenarios, such as hard disk crashes & bad sectors, virus attacks & tojan horse, outlook corruption & malfunctions, improper shutdown procedure, etc.

-Restore Outlook Emails deleted for a long time with a 100% success rate.
+Restore Outlook Emails deleted for a long time with a very high success rate.